CRISPR Therapeutics AG (CRSP) Outpaces Stock Market Gains: What You Should Know

 In the latest trading session, CRISPR Therapeutics AG (CRSP) closed at $82.15, marking a +0.72% move from the previous day.
 The stock outpaced the S&P 500's daily gain of 0.62%.
 Meanwhile, the Dow gained 0.55%, and the Nasdaq, a tech-heavy index, lost 0.03%.

 Investors will be hoping for strength from CRISPR Therapeutics AG as it approaches its next earnings release.
-On that day, CRISPR Therapeutics AG is projected to report earnings of -$1.74 per share, which would represent a year-over-year decline of 16%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.39 million, up 1356.22% from the prior-year quarter.
+The company is expected to report EPS of -$1.74, down 16% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.39 million, up 1356.22% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for CRISPR Therapeutics AG.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CRISPR Therapeutics AG.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.01% higher within the past month.
-CRISPR Therapeutics AG is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
+CRISPR Therapeutics AG is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, CRISPR Therapeutics AG is holding a Forward P/E ratio of 16.32.
-This represents a discount compared to its industry's average Forward P/E of 23.56.
+Digging into valuation, CRISPR Therapeutics AG currently has a Forward P/E ratio of 16.44.
+Its industry sports an average Forward P/E of 23.51, so we one might conclude that CRISPR Therapeutics AG is trading at a discount comparatively.

 To follow CRSP in the coming trading sessions, be sure to utilize Zacks.com.